DFE-Digital/architecture/common-components/index.md

 ## Why should we use them? ##

-The adoption of common components can bring significant benefits to DfE.
+The adoption of common components can bring significant benefits to DfE and help people build better services, more quickly.
 Some of these benefits are:
 - __Speed to market__ – reuse can save time to build, test and deliver services.
 We should not have to build services from scratch every time.
 - __Reduced costs__ – the more we can reuse, the more we can save through reduced technical diversity or duplication, enabling us to focus our efforts on the differentiating or innovative aspects of the service.
 - __Lower risk__ – building to common standards and through lifecycle management lowers the risk of failure.